LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

 		-	split reviews if there are independent parts
 		-	guide the reviewer how to review it
 	-	do not review with too many reviewers
+		-	select reviewers carefully
+		-	tell reviewers individually what they should review

 ## [JetBrains Best Practices](https://blog.jetbrains.com/upsource/2018/08/30/code-review-best-practices/)